-Title: Calculus III Credit: 3-0-3
+Title: Calculus III

+Credit: 3-0-3

+Textbook: Calculus (Early Transcendentals), by James Stewart, 6 th edition,

+Brooks/Cole, 2008

+Description: These courses are designed as an introduction to the fundamental

+concepts of

-Textbook: Calculus (Early Transcendentals), by James Stewart, 6th edition, calculus and analytic geometry.
-The concepts studied in Math 201 include solid analytic geometry, vectors and surfaces, differentiation of functions of several variables and multiple integrals.
+calculus and a nalytic geometry.
+The concepts studied in Math 201 include

+solid analytic geometry, vectors and surfaces, differentiation of functions of

+several variables and multiple integrals.